AI-Hypercomputer/xpk/README.md

 ### Filestore

-A Filestore adapter lets you mount and access [Filestore instances](https://cloud.google.com/filestore/) as local file systems, so applications can read and write files in your volumes using standard file system semantics.
+A Filestore adapter lets you mount and access [Filestore instances](https://cloud.google.com/filestore/) as local file systems, so workloads can read and write files in your volumes using standard file system semantics.

 To create and attach a GCP Filestore instance to your cluster use `xpk storage create` command with `--type=gcpfilestore`: